wuhan2020/wuhan2020-frontend-react-app/README.md

   - [ ] Consultation
   - [ ] Production
 - [ ] Page Sharing?
+- [ ] Homepage
+  - But we dont have that much data yet??

 After Back is fully ready/supported
 - [ ] Consider migrate to Rxjs - low priority